Burry/Burry/README.md

 </h1>

 <p align="center">
     I make things with computers, and sometimes they work.
-I'm a nerd from Seattle who writes lots of JavaScript because I need instant gratification.
+I write lots of JavaScript because I need instant gratification.
 This is my portfolio of abandoned projects, wasted time, and trial evidence.
 </p>

 <a href="https://grantburry.com" target="_blank">